dotnet/AspNetCore.Docs/aspnet/web-forms/overview/older-versions-getting-started/deploying-web-site-projects/strategies-for-database-development-and-deployment-cs.md

 Database comparison tools like Red Gate Software s SQL Compare make applying the changes to the development database schema to the production database as easy as point and click.

 > [!NOTE]
 > SQL Compare compares and synchronizes two databases *schemas*.
 Unfortunately, it does not compare and synchronize the data within two databases tables.
-Red Gate Software does offer a product named [<u>SQL Data Compare</u>](http://www.red-gate.com/products/SQL_Data_Compare/) that compares and synchronizes the data between two databases, but it is a separate product from SQL Compare and costs another $395.
+Red Gate Software does offer a product named [*SQL Data Compare*](http://www.red-gate.com/products/SQL_Data_Compare/) that compares and synchronizes the data between two databases, but it is a separate product from SQL Compare and costs another $395.

 ## Taking the Application Offline During Deployment